- Business Office

 - Step-by-step instructions for online time/leave entry are provided here through the following links:

-- Hourly Time Sheet by Pay Periods July 2012 through June 2013 - Only used when unable to enter hours using web time entry.
+- Hourly Time Sheet by Pay Periods July 2013 through June 2014 - Note these are only used when unable to enter hours using web time entry.

 - Go to EC Web Login - Administrative staff enter leave hours taken using the Eckerd College web site.